Preserving the Past: What Is Conservation? - posted January 02, 2020

-At noon on Wednesday, January 29, as part of the department's History Is Lunch series, Stephen Cunetto will present "Mississippi State University’s Templeton Music Museum and Ragtime Festival.”.
+At noon on Wednesday, March 4, as part of the department's History Is Lunch series, Kathryn Etre will present “Preserving the Past: What Is Conservation?”.

 The program will take place in the Craig H. Neilsen Auditorium at the Two Mississippi Museums—the Museum of Mississippi History and Mississippi Civil Rights Museum—located at 222 North Street, Jackson, MS 39201.
 There is no charge to attend.

 March 4—Kathryn Etre, “Preserving the Past: What Is Conservation?”